memio/spec-gen/README.md

 > **Version guide**:
 >
+> * using phpspec 6?
+Then use spec-gen v0.10
 > * using phpspec 5?
 Then use spec-gen v0.9
 > * using phpspec 4?
 Then use spec-gen v0.8
 > * using phpspec 3 and PHP 7?
 Then use spec-gen v0.7